JoseJuan98/ml-regression-project-california-housing/src/Report_Final_Project.md

 # Conclusion

-*Because of the limited scope of the project the hypothesis was limited to the performance of the models, but given more time it would have been interesting to see efficiency metrics like training time, memory usage, etc to a have a more detailed comparison.*
+Because of the limited scope of the project the hypothesis was limited to the performance of the models, but given more time it would have been interesting to see efficiency metrics like training time, memory usage, etc to a have a more detailed comparison.

 As mentioned in the previous section, after a more detailed analysis and getting to know better the data I discovered that what I was treating "statistically" as outliers, in reality were valuable information.
 This made me realize the importance of the analysis phase and the understanding on the data for producing reliable and consistent results.

-If I had more time, I would have like to explore more in detail techniques to encode geospatial data and tested more the 'ClusterSimilarityTransformer' to gather more insight and show some visualizations of how it works.
+If I had more time, I would have like to explore more in detail techniques to encode geospatial data and tested more the 'ClusterSimilarityEncoder' to gather more insight and show some visualizations of how it works.

+# Data Ethics

+From my opinion as this dataset doesn't produce any ethical concerns, as it was computed with the median of variables per districts, thus it doesn't contain any personal data

 # References